 - Complete our technology orientation:

 Learn about the technology resources available at Furman and get your computer ready for our campus by completing our technology orientation.
-You will receive a technology packet in the mail with your network credentials and login information.
+You will receive your account information in May.

 - Take our online language placement test:

 At Furman, you're required to complete a foreign language sequence.
 To better assess your proficiency in French, German or Spanish, take our online language placement test.
 You will receive a password for this exam at the end of our technology orientation.
 If you've studied Latin in the past, be sure to complete our test specifically designed for that language.
 Placement exams for other languages, such as Chinese or Japanese, may be completed during fall orientation.
 International students who have not taken a language other than English do not need to complete this placement test.
 Placement tests should be completed prior to attending Summer Orientation (or prior to registering for fall courses).
-The language placement test password is included with the other account information mailed to you from the Rinker Center for Study Away and International Education.
-If you need assistance with that password or any account information, call the Service Center at 864-294-3277 or email firstname.lastname@example.org
+The language placement test password will be included with your network account information, sent to you in the mail in May.

 - Submit a photo for your ID: